oborogri/MyTweet/README.md

 The scope of the project is to build the app in several iterations and consume a public API from MyTweet webserver.

-Link to MyTweet Hapi.js app on github: https://github.com/oborogri/MyTweet-node
+Link to MyTweet Hapi.js web server app on github: https://github.com/oborogri/MyTweet-node

 ## Features
 The application allows a user to create and publish on its timeline a 140-character short message.